Skip to content

 Nearly all modern models are trained on subset of laion-5b dataset

-Later fine-tuning introduces additional data (e.g. Pony uses heavily tagged dataset)
+Later fine-tuning introduces additional data (for example, Pony uses a heavily tagged dataset).

 Prompting tips